viam-soleng/viam-modbus/README.md

 ## Testing

-For TCP there is a nice public modbus server available: [https://modbus.pult.online/](https://modbus.pult.online/)
+For TCP there is a useful public modbus server available: [https://modbus.pult.online/](https://modbus.pult.online/)

 Modbus test utilities are helpful: